cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 ### What is a Language Model?
 A language model is basically a machine learning model that looks at part of a sentence and is able to predict the next one, such as next word recommendation for cellphone keyboard typing.

 Statistically, a language model is a probability distribution over sequence of words.
 Most language models rely on the basic assumption that the probability of a word only depends on the previous *n* words, which is known as the *n*-gram model.
-Langugae models are useful in many scenarios such speech recognition, parsing and information retrieval.
-Please refer to the [wiki  page](https://en.wikipedia.org/wiki/Language_model) for more information.
+Language models are useful in many scenarios such speech recognition, parsing and information retrieval.
+Please refer to the [Wiki  page](https://en.wikipedia.org/wiki/Language_model) for more information.

 ### Word Embeddings
-Word embedding is a type of word respresentation that allows words with similar meaning to have a similar representation.
+Word embedding is a type of word representation that allows words with similar meaning to have a similar representation.
 It is a groundbreaking progress for developing high-performance deep learning models for NLP.
 The intuitive approach to word representation is the **one-hot** encoding.
 To represent each word, we create a zero vector with length equal to the vocabulary.
 Then one is placed in the index that corresponds to the word.
 In that sense, we will create a sparse vector.
 An alternative approach is to encode each word with a unique number so that the resulting vector is short and dense.
 However, the way how each word is encoded is arbitrary, and we do not know the relationship between the words.
 Here comes the technique of **word embeddings**.
 In this scenario, we do not have to specify the encoding by hand.
 Instead of manually defining the embedding vector, the values of the vector are trained in the same way a model learns weights of a dense layer.
 A high-dimensional embedding can capture fine relationships between words.

 ### Attention